prabjot09/multiversioning-dynamic-load-balancing/README.md

 5. To save your configuration file run the command from the ./conf directory: `sudo cp ./nginx.conf /etc/nginx/nginx.conf`.
 6. If your NGINX is currently running, use `sudo nginx -s reload` to update the configuration at run-time.
 Otherwise, use `sudo nginx` to start up the load balancer.

+# Evaluating Service Utilization:
+In order to evaluate how the system is responding to the current load, a script has been created which will output in real-time the number of requests that each version of the service has recieved and the percent of request recieved by the heavy-weight version (in other words, the percent of requests given full service).
+The script can be found here: [proportion.sh](https://github.com/prabjot09/nginx-dynamic-load-balancing/blob/main/proportion.sh)
+To run the script use this command from the root directory of this repository: `sh proportion.sh`.
+This script is meant to be run while the load balancer is running and is recieving some load to evaluate its effectiveness in balancing performance (minimizing response times) and service quality (maximizing requests run by heavy-weight version).

 # Source Code Modifications:
 The original NGINX source code has been modified in 3 main ways.